An honest accounting

-You will hear us describe LineNow as having "Stripe-Slack-HubSpot-QuickBooks-email-grade breadth, focused on procurement."
-That is a statement about the we deliver for the procurement workflow — not a claim that we are a like-for-like replacement for those products.
+You will hear us describe LineNow as a broad procurement operating layer.
+That is a statement about the scope of value we deliver for the procurement workflow — not a claim that we are a like-for-like replacement for foundational business systems.
 We are not.
 Stripe is your payments infrastructure.
 QuickBooks is your accountant's ledger.
 Gmail is your email.
 We integrate with all of them.

 This page lays out, with no marketing varnish, what LineNow actually replaces vs what it enhances vs what it integrates with.

-- Email made business correspondence asynchronous and durable.
+- Email keeps external business correspondence asynchronous and durable.

-Each of those tools, in its category, took something that used to require a specialist or a stack and turned it into a capability the operator owns.
-The category-creating insight is the same in every case: collapse the surface area, lower the effort, expand who can do the job.
+Each tool, in its category, takes work that used to require a specialist or a stack and turns it into a capability the operator can own.
+The category-creating insight is the same in every case: collapse the surface area, lower the effort, and expand who can do the job.

 That is what we are doing for procurement.
 For the procurement workflow specifically — deciding what to buy, sending the order, tracking the reply, receiving the goods, paying the bill, learning from the data — LineNow delivers the equivalent of that scope-of-capability collapse.
 Not by being all of those products.
 By giving you, in one tool, the breadth of value that the procurement-adjacent slice of each of them used to provide.